Surge Staffing

 Increasingly, companies have come to rely on a temporary workforce to quickly and easily scale up or down depending on current market demand.
-We recommend maintaining a list of such persons (or tapping into a service provider or recruiter with a list), who are qualified and up to speed with your type of processes and procedures so that they can step right in with minimal training.
+We recommend maintaining a list of such people (or tapping into a service provider or recruiter with a list), who are qualified and up to speed with your type of processes and procedures so that they can step right in with minimal training.
 In other words, hit the ground running!

 Increased Demand

 This one hits home for many plant leaders.
 Demand is at an all-time high, but there are not enough bodies to ensure production goals are met.
 Machines are being used rigorously, so predictive and routine maintenance plans tend to go on the back burner.
-Here’s are some things you can do:
+Here are some things you can do:

-2. Look at your resources.
+• Look at your resources.
 Where is your pain point?
 Sometimes, overtime and internal incentives work.
 But the reality is, people are human, and not only do they tire out, but they deserve a healthy work-life balance, even as business needs may shift.
 This is where surge staffing can be a pre-emptive measure to ensure employee wellbeing and retention.
 It may only mean that for a contracted period, you lean on a pool of outside talent to provide relief.

-3. Develop a plan.
+• Develop a plan.
 Production goals should be clearly defined, as that’s what matters most to the company’s bottom line.
 Then, factor in the resources needed to meet those goals.
 As soon as demand reaches a certain level, be prepared to act swiftly, by consulting your own list or turning to a surge staffing expert, to find the right professionals to step in.
 When dealing with an external agency, share candidly what you need and what you have budgeted for, so the ramp up goes smoothly.

 Facility Expansion